What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 After a long day of shopping at the renowned Myeongdong area, guests can keep active at the on-site fitness center or relax in the sauna.

-At the Panorama Lounge bar, guests can enjoy a selection of drinks and socialize with other travelers while taking in the city views from the 16th floor.
+At the Panorama Lounge bar, guests can enjoy drinks and socialize with other travelers while taking in the city views from the 16th floor.

 Budget-hotels in Namdaemun

-Superior Cozy Home J is an apartment with a breathtaking view and wonderful reviews.
-It can fit up to 12 people making it the perfect stay for when you travel with your family.
+Superior Cozy Home J is an apartment with a breathtaking view and beautiful reviews.
+It can fit up to 12 people, making it the perfect place to stay when you travel with your family.

 Mapo-gu – the best area to stay in Seoul for families and those looking for relaxation

-Pros: The district where you’ll find Hongdae or Yongsan, and as you go further away you’ll get to more local and authentic areas.
-Mangwon or Hapjeong is more tranquil, have direct lines to the city center, and is really authentic Korean neighborhood.
+Pros: The district where you’ll find Hongdae or Yongsan, and as you go further away, you’ll get to more local and authentic areas.
+Mangwon or Hapjeong is more tranquil, has direct lines to the city center, and is an authentic Korean neighborhood.

-Digital Media City is even further away and if you choose to stay here you’ll get to see k-dramas being shoot on the street.
+Digital Media City is even further away, and if you choose to stay here, you’ll get to see K-dramas being shot on the street.

 Cons: You will spend money and time on public transportation since it takes around 1 hour to get to the city center.